anilbey/GGJ15/README.md

 #### Build

 To build the game, you need to open the project folder (the one containing Assets and ProjectSettings) in Unity3D.
+Later, you can build the game into various platforms including Windows, Mac, Linux, PlayStation etc.

 ## Screenshots